mlibrary/about-publishing/src/content/features/title-tbd.md

               Japanese business, political, and labor leaders against a backdrop of increasingly heated competition between the two countries’ auto industries.
+          - image: ""
+            image_alt: ""
+            title: ""
+            text: "Automobiles and the Future: Competition, Cooperation, and Change is an enhanced title with audio recordings from the U.S.-Japan Automotive Conference in March 1983 available on Fulcrum.
+Listen to the Opening Statement from Paul W. McCracken below."
           - image: /assets/washington-post-photo-.png
             image_alt: Four men seated at a table
             title: ""